-St. Paul’s is committed to charting a responsible return to in-person worship within the guidelines provided by state and local government, the Center for Disease Control (CDC), and Bishop Rodman.
+St. Paul’s is committed to charting a responsible return to in-person worship within the guidelines provided by state and local government, the Center for Disease Control (CDC), and the Episcopal Diocese of North Carolina.
 Our primary concern is the health and well-being of our community and parish family.
-To that end, we have consulted with a team of healthcare professionals from our parish to make the following recommendations and practices for in-person worship.
+To that end, we have consulted with a team of healthcare professionals from our parish and continue to evolve or in-person practices.

 Coming to Worship (Sunday)

-- Park in the main lots off of Pilot View across from the campus.
+- Parking is available in the main lots off of Pilot View across from the campus.
 We will have designated Handicap Parking spots assigned.

-- Masks should be worn at all times.
+- Unvaccinated people should wear masks at all times.

-- Bulletins for the service will be available to download at the “Church from Home Portal” on the website to print at home.
-There will also be hard copies at the registration table.
+- Bulletins for the service will be available to download at the “Sunday” website link to print at home.
+There will also be hard copies at the service.
 Participants are always encouraged to bring their own Prayer books.

 - We will not pass the plate during the Offertory.
 A basket will be located at the exit(s) for your weekly gift.